 - Form 990-PF is designed for private foundations.

 - If a tax-exempt organization engages in unrelated business activities, it must file Form 990-T and possibly pay unrelated business income tax.
-Check the IRS Web site for what constitutes unrelated business income.
-See irs.gov/publications/p598/ch03.html
+Check the IRS website for what constitutes unrelated business income.

 The filing must take place by the fifteenth day of the fifth month after the end of the fiscal year.
 For example, if the fiscal year ends on December 31, you must file the 990 by May 15.
 Make sure that every board member receives a copy of the form before it is filed and is familiar with it.

 If an organization raises funds in any state where it is not incorporated, it must register in that state and file an annual renewal or financial report.
 Each state has its own specific regulations.
 You can learn more from the URS multi-state filer project.

 A nonprofit must withhold employee income and Social Security taxes and pay them regularly according to a schedule set by the IRS.
 This schedule is different for different organizations.
 Board members and administrators must ensure that this happens.
 The IRS can impose heavy penalties for non-compliance.
 Board members may become personally liable for failed payments.

 Federal grant reports

 Recipients of federal grants may have to file specific annual reports.
 Check the requirements in the original grant agreement or contract.

 Additional Annual Activities